killermann/facilitator-cards/content/cards/frequently-asked-questions.md

 ---

-Prepare a numbered list of frequently asked questions on flip chart or somewhere the entire group can see.
-Ask the group what question(s) they'd like to discuss or get answered (have them shout out the number of the question).
-Answer the question.
+Prepare a numbered list of "frequently asked questions" that the entire group can read.
+These can be questions you often answer for groups like this, things people are wondering but afraid to ask, or unanswered questions surfaced earlier.
+Ask for a volunteer to shout a number of a question they want answered.
+Read the question aloud then answer it yourself, or have a volunteer try.
 Repeat.